 Provided that upon the receipt of an adverse report by the Board, and before a determination is arrived at, the contributor shall have the right to a second medical report from a duly qualified medical practitioner mutually agreed upon by the contributor and the Board.

-[Section 84 8 amended by No. 134 of 1976 s.
+[Section 84 8 amended: No. 134 of 1976 s.
 25.]

 85. Settlement of disputes